-The Franchomme Project album was released on the Delos label in the US and Canada on September 11th, and became available to the rest of the world through Naxos distributors in November.
-The Franchomme Project CD includes extensive liner notes written by Louise Dubin, based on her research in France and including previously unpublished information and photos.
-Also includes is a French translation by a direct descendant of Franchomme.
+The Franchomme Project album was released on the Delos label in the US and Canada on September 11th, 2015, and became available to the rest of the world through Naxos distributors in November.
+The Franchomme Project CD features out-of-print compositions by Franchomme and Chopin, most appearing here in their world premiere recordings.
+Its booklet has extensive liner notes written by Louise Dubin, based on her research in France and full of previously unpublished information and photos.
+The liner notes are translated into French by a direct descendant of Franchomme.

 Franchomme Project CD orders placed through this website's shop include a bonus 24-bit cello duo track!

-Here is a video from Salle Gaveau, Paris, VioloncellenSeine, "La Nuit du Violoncelle," December 2, 2016.
+Below is a live performance from Salle Gaveau, Paris, VioloncellenSeine, "La Nuit du Violoncelle," the gala concert of VioloncellenSeine 2016, the biannual convention of the French Cello Society, December 2, 2016.
 Louise Dubin, Raphaël Pidoux, Gauthier Boutin, Philippe Muller, cellists.
-From the gala concert of VioloncellenSeine 2016, the biannual convention of the French Cello Society.
 World premiere recordings of all three of these quartets are on The Franchomme Project album.

 Here is a link to download the above video as a file, with higher audio resolution.
-(File is 3GB in size)
+(File size is 3GB)

 Here are 30-second samples of five of the Franchomme Project tracks: